“The future depends on what you do today.” Mahatma Gandhi

-At PathWise, we have a number of core beliefs about career management.
+At PathWise, we have several core beliefs about career management.
 The first and most foundational of these is owning your career.
-You’re going to live it, and no one else is as well-qualified or motivated as you to guide your career growth.

-Owning your career is an ever more important principle, particularly for those of you who are early in your professional journeys.
-A recently released Bureau of Labor Statistics (BLS) study showed that the youngest Baby Boomers held more than 12 jobs prior to turning 55 and were employed just under 80% of the time, and even less if they were Black or Hispanic.
+Owning your career is an ever-more important principle, particularly for those of you who are early in your professional journeys.
+A recently released Bureau of Labor Statistics (BLS) study showed that the youngest Baby Boomers held more than 12 jobs before turning 55 and were employed just under 80% of the time, and even less if they were Black or Hispanic.

 It’s also especially important for those of you who are self-employed, who want to start a business, who want a side hustle, or who are part of the gig economy.
 In these cases, there isn’t an HR organization to help you.